-At the intersection of ‘Boo’ and ‘Hoo’ is a Wake Forest loss that even has puppies weeping
+At the intersection of Boo and Hoo is a Wake Forest loss that even has puppies weeping

 At the same time, Wake Forest had problems, two of them, in the form of sidelined cornerbacks (Caelen Carson, Gavin Holmes).
 “We got really thin there,” Clawson said, “and we were just holding on.”
 He said, “We lost those corners, and you pick your poison.
 It got really hard to stop them.”
 He said Wake Forest had to “play a lot more zone than we wanted to, and it made us soft against the run.”

 North Carolina (5-4), which began the season at No. 10 by the mass guesswork of the Associated Press poll, got going.
-It can do so especially given running back Ty Chandler, who rushed for 213 yards and four touchdowns, and quarterback Sam Howell, that somewhat forgotten force who would throw for two touchdowns, rush for two more (amid 104 rushing yards).
+It can do so especially given running back Ty Chandler, who rushed for 213 yards and four touchdowns, and quarterback Sam Howell, that somewhat forgotten force who threw for two touchdowns and rushed for two more (amid 104 rushing yards).
 “Yeah, he got a lot stronger from last year,” Wake Forest defensive tackle Miles Fox said.
 “He’s a strong guy, great player.”

 The Tar Heels went 75 yards in six plays to get to 45-34, 75 yards in 12 plays to get to 48-41, 21 yards in two plays after an interception to get that predictable 48-48 tie with 10:29 left, 65 yards in 11 plays for a 51-48 lead with 2:12 left, and 50 yards in one play for a 58-48 lead with 1:12 left.

 Meanwhile, Wake Forest ground down somewhat.
-North Carolina kept batting down balls at the line, especially by nose Ray Vohasek on a fourth down from the North Carolina 28-yard line with the score at 48-48.
+North Carolina kept batting down balls at the line, especially by nose tackle Ray Vohasek on a fourth down from the North Carolina 28-yard line with the score at 48-48.
 Three Deacons drives went interception, downs, downs.
 Things looked less fluid.

 “We started getting more pressure on the quarterback in the second half,” North Carolina Coach Mack Brown said.